mgelde/CPPC/README.md

 ```
 This is how you create a new RSA context in [Open SSL](https://www.openssl.org/).
 Note that you need to do a lot of error handling.
 This includes some library-specific way of getting an indication of what actually went wrong.

-Here's how to achieve the same using CWrap (well actually, the code below throws on error instead of logging to stderr... but as you can see in `OpenSSLErrorPolicy`, this is up to the client-code):
+Here's how to achieve the same using CPPC (well actually, the code below throws on error instead of logging to stderr... but as you can see in `OpenSSLErrorPolicy`, this is up to the client-code):

 ```cpp
     struct OpenSSLErrorPolicy {